ilovehotcakes/ESP32-Yun/README.md

 StallGuard4(SG) is a feature of the motor driver, TMC2209, which provides automatic stall detection and stopping.
 SG requires some trial-and-error as well as some patience to get it working as intended.
 Please refer to the [TMC2209 datasheet](https://www.analog.com/media/en/technical-documentation/data-sheets/TMC2209_datasheet_rev1.09.pdf), chapter 16, page 70.

-## In the Works
+## In the works
-* Write custom drivers to reduce dependency
+* Custom drivers to reduce dependency and firmware size
-* Updating PCB so little to no soldering is required
+* Updating PCB so little-to-no soldering is required
 * Replace ESP32 WROOM 32E so USB-to-TTL is not required to flash the firmware
 * BLE support
+* Ultra-low power for battery application